WHYAMERICASUCKS.COM

 Port WestwardAir PermitEmissionsTransportationNEXT Renewable Fuels

-But DEQ's own project page makes the structure clear.
-The air permit regulates facility air emissions.
-It did not by itself authorize construction, and the project still needed other approvals, including a 401 certification and two stormwater permits.
+DEQ's project page says the air permit regulates facility air emissions and that the project still needed other approvals, including a 401 certification and two stormwater permits.

-That matters because the current Corps Draft EIS treats those same project connections as central facts.
-The federal review now says the project could require up to 208 trains a year, 720 trucks a year, and 171 ocean-going vessel movements a year.
-So critics were not imagining a bigger footprint.
-They were looking at a different permitting lane.
+The Army Corps Draft EIS says the project could require up to 208 trains a year, 720 trucks a year, and 171 ocean-going vessel movements a year.

 DEQ answered commenters directly on natural gas as well.
-It said the stationary-source permit regulates combustion of natural gas at the facility, but that production and transport of natural gas are outside the scope of this permitting action.
+The agency said the stationary-source permit regulates combustion of natural gas at the facility, but that production and transport of natural gas are outside the scope of the permitting action.

-The hearing-officer report shows commenters objected to confidential-business-information treatment around parts of the flare calculations.
-DEQ responded that staff reviewed the full calculations, that public versions still included hourly and annual emission rates, and that material can be kept confidential if it qualifies as a trade secret under state rules.
+The hearing-officer report says commenters objected to confidential-business-information treatment around parts of the flare calculations.
+DEQ responded that staff reviewed the full calculations and that public versions still included hourly and annual emission rates.

 More Stories